Design Leadership

 Results

-Click “Nuna Prototype” above to view in full screen
+Click “Nuna Prototype”, next to the Figma logo above to view in full screen

-Despite major organizational shifts—including the departure of both the Head of Design and the General Manager—I successfully led the design vision, roadmap, and execution for Nuna’s Diabetes Program.
-We delivered the full MVP scope within six months, including follow-up iterations to support additional complexity.
-As of this writing, key features such as meal logging and glucose tracking are actively rolling out to patients.
-Early qualitative feedback has been positive, particularly around the nutrition experience, and we’re continuing to monitor patient engagement and provider satisfaction as adoption scales.
+Despite major organizational shifts, including the loss of senior leadership, I led the design vision, roadmap, and execution for Nuna’s Diabetes Program.
+The team delivered the full MVP within six months, with follow-on iterations now rolling out features like meal logging and glucose tracking.
+Early patient feedback is positive, especially around nutrition, with engagement and provider satisfaction under active review as adoption scales.

 Patient insights were critical for driving all design decisions, while maintaining a supportive tone proved essential in healthcare contexts.
 Successfully delivering under organizational pressure required designing for real-world complexity rather than ideal scenarios.